255kb/stack-on-a-budget/CONTRIBUTING.md

 That is why free tiers limited in time should be excluded.
 Some exception could be made, I did one for AWS EC2 considering the duration of the free tier and the popularity of the service.

-You can view a list of excluded service on [this page](pages/excluded-services.md).

 ## Service description

 **Free tier description**